-It would not be practically possible to observe and measure the transactions described above, except in special cases.
-For this reason, the target population is defined as all the transactions referring to sales at the production level and purchases at the import level, of products related to product groups in departments under SPIN 20072, see table 1.
-SPIN 2007 refers to a classification of products based on activities under the Swedish Standard of Industry Classification, SNI 2007, and uses the same names for products as SNI 2007 for the corresponding activities.
+It would not be practically possible to observe and measure all the transactions described above, except in special cases.
+For this reason, the target population is defined as all the transactions referring to sales at the production level and purchases at the import level, of products related to product groups in sections under SPIN 20152, see table 1.
+SPIN 2015 refers to a classification of products based on activities under the Swedish Standard of Industry Classification, SNI 2007, and uses the same names for products as SNI 2007 for the corresponding activities.

-Import/entry by household is in fact included under the population of interest, but is excluded from the target population.
+Import/entry by household is in included in the population of interest, but is excluded from the target population.
 The same applies to import/entry of products for further export, that is, products that are not consumed or processed in Sweden.
 These are excluded from import/entry and from export/exit.